andrewmd5/InstagramUploader/README.md

 ### It gives me a media id but there is no image on my account

 Congratulations, your account now requires you to solve a captcha to upload.
+Solve it on your phone (or write a method to retreive it in the browser) and get back to normal.

+### Contributing

+Submit a pull request.